mmistretta/RHSummit2018Camel3ScaleLab/03-manage-with-3scale/README.md

 14. You will land in the developers homepage, where you will be able to check your developers settings and retrieve your `User Key`.
     > **Note:** Copy down this key as it is used to authenticate yourself to the managed API.

-15. Now you can make test requests to your API using this api key
+15. Now you can make test requests to your API using this key.